Mohs micrographic surgery

 It may not be possible to excise some MCCs on the face with a margin margin The edge or perimeter of the tissue removed in cancer surgery.
 The margin is described as "clear" or "negative" when the pathologist sees no sign of cancer cells under the microscope, suggesting that all of the cancer has been removed.
 The margin is described as "positive" or "involved" when the pathologist finds cancer cells in the edge of the tissue.
 This suggests that not all of the cancer has been removed.
 Certain cancers such as Merkel cell carcinoma can have negative microscopic margins despite residual cancer cells being left behind because MCC often "skips" via local lymphatics to adjacent areas and does not grow a single continuous mass. of more than 1 cm.
 For these reasons, a doctor may refer a patient to Mohs micrographic surgery.
 Mohs micrographic surgery allows for conservation of skin to maintain function and appearance of sensitive areas of the body (such as the face).
 Local Local Affecting only the site of origin, without evidence of spreading.
 Compare to systemic. removal of the MCC is evaluated under the microscope during surgery.
-Our analysis of published studies on the treatment of MCC suggests that radiation therapy radiation therapy The use of radiation to kill cancer cells and shrink tumors.
-Merkel cell carcinoma is a highly radiation sensitive cancer in most cases. needs to be added to Mohs micrographic surgery to optimize control of the disease, as MCC often “jumps” several centimeters to nearby skin.
-Addition of radiation therapy to Mohs micrographic surgery appears to cut recurrence by roughly one-half (see table below, adapted from Longo & Nghiem, 2003).
+An analysis of published studies on the treatment of MCC suggests that radiation therapy radiation therapy The use of radiation to kill cancer cells and shrink tumors.
+Merkel cell carcinoma is a highly radiation sensitive cancer in most cases. may often need to be added to Mohs micrographic surgery to optimize control of the disease, as MCC often “jumps” several centimeters to nearby skin.
+See “a closer look” below.
 A challenge of using Mohs micrographic surgery for MCC is that a sentinel lymph node biopsy sentinel lymph node biopsy Removal and examination of the "sentinel" lymph node(s).
 Sentinel nodes are the first lymph nodes to which cancer cells spread from a primary lesion.
 To identify the sentinel lymph node(s), a radioactive substance and/or dye is injected near the primary lesion.
 The surgeon uses a Geiger counter to find the lymph node(s) containing the radioactive substance or looks for the lymph node(s) stained by the dye.
 The surgeon then removes the sentinel lymph node(s) and sends them to a pathologist to check for the presence of cancer. almost always needs to be done at a separate appointment (prior to having the cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
 Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. fully removed by Mohs surgery Mohs surgery Also called "Mohs micrographic surgery".
 A surgical procedure used to treat some skin cancers.
 Circumferential (like an onion) tissue layers are removed and examined under a microscope one at a time until all cancerous tissues appear to have been removed.
 While it is occasionally an appropriate therapy for Merkel cell carcinoma, Mohs surgery is an optimal therapy for tumors such as basal cell carcinoma on locations for which minimizing surgical margins is important (face, etc.).
 Mohs surgery usually cannot be performed at the same time as a sentinel lymph node biopsy, which may be very important for MCC management. ), so this makes scheduling inconvenient.

 In most skin cancer types, Mohs micrographic surgery yields local “cure” rates that are close to 100%.
 The risk of recurrence after Mohs surgery for MCC is far higher (probably around 20% if no radiation is given), in part because MCC is much more likely than other skin cancer types to “jump” by several centimeters in the skin, even after a microscopic examination of the tumor margins is negative.